Permissions & Your Data

 Other Data

 All other configuration data is stored in Local Storage on your computer.
 It is never stored anywhere else.
-This includes:
+This includes but isn't limited to:

 • Model configuration